Yet another proof of the density in energy of Lipschitz functions: Introduction

 It is worth underlining that we do not make any additional assumptions on \((\X,\sfd,\mu)\).
 In particular, we are not assuming that \(\mu\) is doubling nor the validity of a Poincar\'{e} inequality; in the doubling-Poincar\'{e} framework, the equivalence was proved in \cite{Cheeger00,Shanmugalingam00}.
 We can rephrase \eqref{eq:goal} as follows:

-The result stated in \eqref{eq:goal}, or some variants of it, were obtained earlier in the literature: \begin{itemize} \item Ambrosio--Gigli--Savar\'{e} proved in \cite{AmbrosioGigliSavare11-3} a version of \eqref{eq:goal} where \(W^{1,p}(\X,\mu)\) is defined using another class of plans; see Remark \ref{rmk:cf_test_plan} for a quick comparison with the notion of \(W^{1,p}(\X,\mu)\) we consider in this paper.
+The result stated in \eqref{eq:goal} or variants of it were obtained earlier in the literature: \begin{itemize} \item The first proof was obtained by Ambrosio--Gigli--Savar\'{e} in \cite{AmbrosioGigliSavare11-3}, where another class of plans (called \emph{test plans}) was used; see Remark \ref{rmk:cf_test_plan} for a comparison with the notion of \(W^{1,p}(\X,\mu)\) we consider in this paper.
 The proof in \cite{AmbrosioGigliSavare11-3} is based on the metric Hopf--Lax semigroup. \item Savar\'{e} proved in \cite{Sav19} that \eqref{eq:goal} holds by using the von Neumann min-max principle and two representations of the dual Cheeger energy.
 This approach is the closest to ours. \item Eriksson-Bique proved in \cite{EB20} a variant of \eqref{eq:goal} via a more direct approximation technique.
 On the one hand, the result in \cite{EB20} is (a priori) weaker, since it shows the identification between \(H^{1,p}(\X,\mu)\) and the Newtonian--Sobolev space \(N^{1,p}(\X,\mu)\); see the relative discussion in Section \ref{ss:consequences}.
-On the other hand, \cite{EB20} covers also the case of the exponent \(p=1\), differently both from the two approaches described above and from ours. \end{itemize} Compared to the previous arguments, the novelty of our proof of \eqref{eq:goal} is that it relies on a purely smooth analysis.
+On the other hand, \cite{EB20} covers also the case of the exponent \(p=1\). \end{itemize} Compared to the previous arguments, the novelty of our proof of \eqref{eq:goal} is that it relies on a purely smooth analysis.
 More precisely, since we can embed \((\X,\sfd)\) isometrically into a Banach space, we can reduce the problem to the case where \(\X=\B\) itself is a Banach space.
 In this framework, we argue by using only smooth functions, their Fr\'{e}chet differentials, classical tools in convex analysis, and normal \(1\)-currents.
 Neither Lipschitz functions nor other metric tools are actually needed.